The Charlie Parker Quintet with Fats Navarro

 Navarro was hospitalized on July 1, after a performance with the Charlie Parker Quintet at Birdland.
 He died the evening of July 7, 1950.

-Video features the Charlie Parker Quintet: Fats Navarro (trumpet), Charlie Parker (alto sax), Bud Powell (piano), probably Curly Russell (bass), probably Roy Haynes (drums)
+The video features the Charlie Parker Quintet: Fats Navarro (trumpet), Charlie Parker (alto sax), Bud Powell (piano), probably Curly Russell (bass), probably Roy Haynes (drums)

 Jazz on the Tube has an entire section devoted Cuba and its music.